 - Log in using another language.

-Smartabase is often used in a web browser as this platform allows for the most functionality in terms of entering and viewing data, producing reports and other common tasks.
+People often use Smartabase with their web browser, which provides the most functionality for entering and viewing data, producing reports and other common tasks.
 Smartabase works best in either Chrome or Firefox.
-You can follow one of the links below to choose and install a browser on your computer that performs well with Smartabase.
+You can follow one of the links below to choose and install a browser on your device that performs well with Smartabase.

 - Google Chrome - https://www.google.com/chrome/